mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 ```

 Here we declare that we're building for 64 bits x86 hardware, in Release mode, with Visual C++ 2017 using the shared runtime.
-As you can see the distinction between host and target requirement isn't explicitly stated.
+As you can see the distinction between toolchain and target requirement isn't explicitly stated.
 This is quite common with build systems.
 Let's walk over each one:

 * `arch` is a target requirement.
-It may seem surprising but what we want here is to build for `x86_64` machines and that's all.
-  The host machine could very well be of another kind of CPU.
-  Of course in some cases that would be a requirement for both, we'll come back to that later.
+It is not mandatory that the host machine fits the bill.
 * `build_type` is a bit special because it's more of a directive than a requirement, as I don't know of any system where building
   with or without optimizing and with or without debug symbols affects compatibility.
-* `compiler` and `compiler.version` are host requirements, here we need Visual Studio 2017 to compile.
+* `compiler` and `compiler.version` are toolchain requirements, here we need Visual Studio 2017 to compile.
 * `compiler.runtime` is a target requirement, we will build binaries that link to MSVC's dynamic runtime.
 The version of the
   runtime is a hidden target requirement here, derived from `compiler.version`.
 Technically we build for version 14 (the one associated
   with VC++ 2017) and won't be compatible with older releases.